-Multiple Sclerosis Treatment Center
+Multiple Sclerosis Treatment Center in Chapel Hill

 If you struggle with Multiple Sclerosis, our certified Neurofeedback doctors at Leigh Brain & Spine can perform the proper testing needed in order to create a treatment plan for a better way of life.

 What is Multiple Sclerosis?

 Multiple Sclerosis (MS) is a disease of the brain and spinal cord that can become disabling for many who suffer from it.
 The nerves of our body are covered by a protective sheath called myelin.
 In Multiple Sclerosis, the immune system attacks and deteriorates the myelin sheath.
 This causes communication problems between the brain and the rest of the body.
 Eventually, the disease can cause the nerves themselves to degenerate or become permanently damaged.
 There’s no known cure for Multiple Sclerosis.
 However, treatments can help speed recovery from attacks, modify the course of the disease and manage symptoms.

 Multiple Sclerosis has been shown through scientific studies to demonstrate an irregular brain pattern that is visible through Quantitative Electroencephalogram (qEEG), a brain-based method of evaluation that doctors use to visualize brain function and see how it is impacting physical and mental performance.
 This pattern is seen to be worse in those people who suffer from Multiple Sclerosis and especially those with cognitive thinking problems, more so than those with only physical challenges.